AleynaMelisaDursunogullari/Image-Processing/README.md

-# Projelerim
+# My projects

-Görüntü işleme konusunda denediğim ve öğrendiğim bazı projeler:

-- Otomatik labellama işlemi
-- Videodan frameler çıkartma
+Some projects I tried and learned about image processing:

+- Automatic labeling process
-- Framelerden video oluşturma
+- Extracting frames from video
+- Creating videos from frames
+- Testing the trained model